 Land-use legislation has driven catastrophic bushfires in southeast Australia.
 Now is the time for Aboriginal people with the knowledge and desire to return their Country to health

 It may feel unimaginable as the rain continues to fall, but southeast Australia also continues to face a bushfire crisis.

 We saw this crisis in action in the devastating 2019/2020 Black Summer bushfires.
 Fires that burnt nearly 25 million hectares of bush, devastated peoples’ homes and livelihoods, killed or displaced an estimated 3 billion animals and had an estimated total cost of up to $AU73 billion.

 Our team investigated the bushfire history of one of the worst hit areas during the Black Summer bushfires – Buchan, a town on Gunaikurnai Country in the east Gippsland region of Victoria.

 Our research found that there were no catastrophic bushfires for almost a century until the mid-1970’s, following the establishment of Victoria’s 1970 Land Conservation Act.
-As a result of the Act, the Land Conservation Council was established, a set of legislation that sought to protect the Australian bush from humans.

 Cultural Burning and the overstocking